renewerner1/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 Avg., std. deviation, and weighted avg. of the frequency components of magnitude of body acceleration:

             + frequencyBodyAccelerometerMagnitudeMean
-            + frequencyBodyAccelerometerMagnitudeStandardDeviation
+            + frequencyBodyAccelerometerMagnitudeStandardDev
             + frequencyBodyAccelerometerMagnitudeMeanFrequency

 Avg., std. deviation, and weighted avg. of the frequency components of magnitude of body acceleration jerk (derivation of the acceleration in time):

             + frequencyBodyAccelerometerJerkMagnitudeMean
-            + frequencyBodyAccelerometerJerkMagnitudeStandardDeviation
+            + frequencyBodyAccelerometerJerkMagnitudeStandardDev
             + frequencyBodyAccelerometerJerkMagnitudeMeanFrequency

 Avg., std. deviation, and weighted avg. of the frequency components of magnitude of body angular velocity:

             + frequencyBodyGyroscopeMagnitudeMean
-            + frequencyBodyGyroscopeMagnitudeStandardDeviation
+            + frequencyBodyGyroscopeMagnitudeStandardDev
             + frequencyBodyGyroscopeMagnitudeMeanFrequency

 Avg., std. deviation, and weighted avg. of the frequency components of magnitude of body angular velocity jerk (derivation of the angular velocity in time):

             + frequencyBodyGyroscopeJerkMagnitudeMean
-            + frequencyBodyGyroscopeJerkMagnitudeStandardDeviation
+            + frequencyBodyGyroscopeJerkMagnitudeStandardDev
             + frequencyBodyGyroscopeJerkMagnitudeMeanFrequency

 # PROCEDURES APPLIED TO THE SOURCE DATA